BlazinSan/YetAnotherVolumeBooster/README.md

 - A playback device that supports Windows audio enhancements/APOs
 - Shared-mode audio playback

-ASIO and WASAPI exclusive-mode applications may bypass the Windows APO pipeline and therefore may not be affected by VolumeBoost.
+ASIO and WASAPI exclusive-mode applications may bypass the Windows APO pipeline and therefore may not be affected by YetAnotherVolumeBooster.

 ## Installation

-1. Open the repository's **[Releases](https://github.com/BlazinSan/VolumeBoost/releases/latest)** page.
+1. Open the repository's **[Releases](https://github.com/BlazinSan/YetAnotherVolumeBooster/releases/latest)** page.
-2. Download `VolumeBoostSetup.exe` from the latest release.
+2. Download `YetAnotherVolumeBoosterSetup.exe` from the latest release.
 3. Run the installer and approve the Windows administrator prompt.
 4. Confirm the installation when prompted.
-5. If Equalizer APO is not already installed, VolumeBoost will:
+5. If Equalizer APO is not already installed, YetAnotherVolumeBooster will:
    - download the official Equalizer APO 1.4.2 x64 installer;
    - verify its SHA-256 checksum before execution; and
    - install it automatically.
 6. In the Equalizer APO device selector, select the **actual speakers, headphones, Bluetooth device, USB DAC, or monitor output you use**.
 7. Click **OK** in the device selector.
 8. Restart Windows if setup says the Windows Audio service could not be restarted automatically.
-9. Open VolumeBoost and compare 100% with 200% while audio is playing.
+9. Open YetAnotherVolumeBooster and compare 100% with 200% while audio is playing.

 ### Windows SmartScreen

 Community builds may be unsigned and can trigger a Microsoft Defender SmartScreen warning.
-Download VolumeBoost only from this repository's Releases page and compare the file checksum with the release notes when one is provided.
+Download YetAnotherVolumeBooster only from this repository's Releases page and compare the file checksum with the release notes when one is provided.

 ## Usage